top of page

 Strengths:

-The best processor in the class.
+One of the best processors in the class.
+Pre-snap competence is outstanding.
 Throws with anticipation and gets through his reads quickly.
 Very composed and an efficient mover while under pressure; spatial IQ is clearly high.
 Mechanics are sound top-to-bottom and his good ball placement reflects that.
 Good enough athlete who can extend plays.
-Doesn't put the ball in harm's way under pressure.

 Weaknesses:

+Deep ball is downright bad.
+Accuracy is overall inconsistent; fell off in the second half of '25.
 Holds the ball too long (2.98sec TTT); internal clock will have to speed up in the league.
 Simpson's physical tools are average or just above average across the board.
-Ball security through the air is solid but he fumbles more often than you'd like.
+He fumbles more often than you'd like.
 He is in his fourth year, but 2025 is the only season we've seen of him as a starter.

 4.